presidentbeef/brakeman/OPTIONS.md

     brakeman --only-files file1,/path2/,path2/

 Again, since Brakeman looks at the whole program, it is very likely not going to behave as expected when scanning a subset of files.
 Also, if certain files are excluded Brakeman may not function at all.

-To skip processing of the `lib/` directory:

-    brakeman --skip-libs

 To run a subset of checks: